Venue: ATTENBOROUGH HALL, CITY HALL, 115 CHARLES STREET, LEICESTER

 Moved by the Lord Mayor, seconded by the Deputy Lord Mayor and carried:

-That the minutes of the meeting of Council held on 8 July 2021 having been circulated to each Member of the Council, be taken as read and that they be approved as a correct record.
+That the minutes of the meeting of Council held on 30 September 2021, copies having been circulated to each member of the council, be taken as read and that they each be approved as a correct record.

 STATEMENTS BY THE CITY MAYOR/EXECUTIVE